-Works to build a new six-lane road bridge over the Sunbury and Bendigo rail lines are underway as part of the Melton Highway Level Crossing Removal Project.
+Major works have now been completed on a new six-lane road bridge over the Sunbury and Bendigo rail lines, as part of the Melton Highway Level Crossing Removal Project.

-In January 2018, the level crossing was removed and the south side of the road bridge opened to cars, pedestrians and cyclists for the first time.
+In January 2018, the level crossing was removed and the south side of the road bridge opened to cars, pedestrians and cyclists.

 - new bike lanes and footpaths on the bridge

-- new paths and open space under and around the bridge
+- new paths, vegetation, open space and lighting under and around the bridge

 The Melton Highway project team had a busy start to the year, with the new southern bridge opening in late January and the level crossing removed shortly after.